discordjs/discord.js/docs/index.rst

 if you're having problems, check out the `troubleshooting guide`_.

+If you're looking for docs for discord.js 9.0.0 and above, try visiting `the new docs site`_.

 Feel free to make any contributions you want, whether it be through creating an issue, giving a suggestion or making a pull request!

 .. note:: This documentation is still a work-in-progress, apologies if something isn't yet documented!